ktaranov/sqlserver-kit/Utilities/README.md

 Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
 Supports all popular databases: MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, Sybase, MongoDB, Cassandra, etc

+## HeidiSQL <a id="heidisql"></a>
+Download page: [HeidiSQL]<br/>
+Release date: 2016-06-19<br/>
+Support Version: 2005/2008/2008R2/2012/2014/2016<br/>
+Author: Open Source<br/>
+Free version: Yes<br/>
+Price: No

+HeidiSQL is a useful and reliable tool designed for web developers using the popular MySQL server, Microsoft SQL databases and PostgreSQL.
+It enables you to browse and edit data, create and edit tables, views, procedures, triggers and scheduled events.
+Also, you can export structure and data either to SQL file, clipboard or to other servers.

 ## dta Utility <a id="dta-utility"></a>